This homemade Chicken Pot Pie Casserole is the ultimate, hearty and delicious comfort food (and my family BEGS for it!)

 This recipe is a bit different.
 We won’t be making a classic pot pie, but instead a chicken pot pie casserole!
 I love it because it’s kind of like making multiple pot pies, all in the same dish!
 Each biscuit takes the place of your pot pie top and it is so much easier to prepare!

-- 2 cups of frozen vegetable variety (corn, peas, carrots, green beans)
+- Frozen vegetable variety (corn, peas, carrots, green beans)

-- 2 cups of shredded rotisserie chicken (or any cooked chicken)
+- Shredded rotisserie chicken (or any cooked chicken)

-What Types of Vegetables Should I Use in My Pot Pie
+What types of vegetables should I use in Pot Pie Casserole?

 This is where you can get a bit creative and customize your pot pie recipe to fit whatever you and your family like!